markomanninen/llm-experiments/docs/dev/cursor.md

 }
 ```

 The idea is to send `\x1b[6n` terminal signal and wait for the position information coming back.
-Incoming data is awaited and catched with `stdin` and rows / cols data is parsed from the temrinal signal coming in.
+Incoming data is catched with `stdin` and rows / cols data is parsed from the temrinal signal coming in.

-In the appkication logic this is called with:
+In the application logic this is called with:

 ```node
 await whenCursorPosition().then((cursor) => {